niell-ion/derail-docs/docs/derail_setup.md

 * Straighten the tubing path and confirm it is free of kinks.

-* Bolt the liquid-tight tubing cover plate perpendicular to the rail as shown in the installation drawing.
+* Bolt the liquid-tight tubing cover plate to the tie, perpendicular to the rail as shown in the installation drawing.

 * Cover tubing with ballast to shield from UV, impact, and debris.